RocketChat/docs-old/3. Installing and Updating/2. Deployment Options/galaxy.md

-# Deploying Rocket.Chat to Meteor's Galaxy
+# Deploying Rocket.Chat on Meteor's Galaxy

 Dockerfile; deployment, configuration, and tuning instructions to follow.